 A Guide To Eating Nuts When You Have Acne

-Acne And Digesting Nuts
+Acne and Digesting Nuts

-The main reason why nuts may be the enemy of acne is the intense activity they require from your digestive system.
+The main reason why nuts may be the enemy of acne prevention is the intense activity they require from your digestive system.
 Nuts contain lots of fat and high protein which cost your body time and effort when it comes to reworking them into usable components.
-Because of the slowness of this process, your immune cells may begin producing antibodies to counter this problem.
+Because of the slowness of this process, your immune cells may begin producing antibodies3 to counter this problem.
 Unfortunately for your skin, these antibodies basically irritate your sebaceous glands, which causes them to produce great amounts of sebum.
 As you probably already know, sebum is the substance that clogs your pores and causes your zits.

 What can you do to still be able to eat nuts but not have to face this problem?
 You might simply have to change the way you eat nuts.
 Soaking nuts helps them be more accessible to your digestive system.
 If that sounds like it would completely do away with the pleasure of indulging in nuts, you could also roast them in order to rid them of a large part of their proteins.